Hitheshkaranth/BEAGLEBONE-PRU-CLOCK-/README.md

-0.Check wheater the kernel version is 3.8.x and pasm (PRU-ASSEMBLER) is installed: for the kernel version use- uname -r for the pasm version use - pasm --version
+0.Check wheater the kernel version is 3.8.x and pasm (PRU-ASSEMBLER) is installed: for the kernel version use- uname -r for the pasm version use - pasm --version if the PASM is not installed download and install pasm

 1.Generate .dtbo or device tree boolean for the provided .dts or device tree source this can be acheived using the command dtc -O dtb -o BB-WAVE-GEN:00A0.dtbo -b 0 -@ BB-WAVE-GEN:00A0.dts